Bachelor of Business Administration

 Bill and Vieve Gore School of Business

-The Bachelor of Business Administration program is a great option for working professionals who want to complete their degree and take their career to the next level.
+The online Bachelor of Business Administration (BBA) is a great option for working professionals who want to complete their degree and take their career to the next level.
 The program is an interactive, online, project-based degree program.
 It is based on the premise that the true mark of learning is not just what you know, but what you can do with what you know.

-This program is designed for professionals who are looking for flexibility in an academic program and are eager to apply the knowledge, skills, and abilities they have already acquired to complete their degree and move ahead in the business world.
+The online Bachelor of Business Administration (BBA) is designed for professionals who are looking for flexibility in an academic program and are eager to apply the knowledge, skills, and abilities they have already acquired to complete their degree and move ahead in the business world.

-Westminster also encourages transfer students with an associate degree and continuing Westminster students who have satisfied their WCore requirements to enter this program.
+Westminster College also encourages transfer students with an associate degree and continuing Westminster College students who have satisfied their WCore requirements to enter this program.
 While not mandatory, having WCore requirements completed will ensure faster degree completion.

 - Communication: Effectively communicate business concepts orally and in writing to faculty and business stakeholders